oslabs-beta/MediQL/README.md

 ## **Description**

-MediQL is a GraphQL developer tool, built to work on top of GraphiQL, an open-source web-based integrated development environment (IDE).
-MediQL takes GraphiQL a step further by delivering query response visualization, error indication, and the ability to observe API response statuses and objects which GraphiQL can not.
+MediQL is an innovative GraphQL developer tool that builds upon the capabilities of GraphiQL, an open-source web-based integrated development environment (IDE) for GraphQL.
+With MediQL, you can supercharge your GraphQL workflow by leveraging advanced features such as query response visualization, error indication, and real-time observation of API response statuses and objects.
+By seamlessly integrating with GraphiQL, MediQL enhances your development experience and empowers you to streamline debugging, optimize performance, and achieve greater efficiency in building GraphQL APIs.

 Currently in Alpha.